e2r3p13/woody-woodpacker/README.md

 ## Note

-The given executable must be compiled this way in order to work: `clang -m64`
+The given executable must be compiled with `clang -m64` in order to work